dmd-program/dmd-100/topics/character.md

 - Animated Race Car: [Cars (2006)](http://www.imdb.com/title/tt0317219/)
 - Homicidal car tire: [Rubber (2010)](http://www.imdb.com/title/tt1612774/)

+## Characterization

+In the process of characterization, a writer will develop traits of a character according to how they will serve the story's plot requirements.
+Characters are often inspired by people from real life, but often become simplified and adapted as needed.

 ## Character profile

 Creating a character profile is helpful to describe the way in which a character connects with and supports the telling of a story.